go-vikunja/vikunja/docs/content/doc/development/development.md

 If you're able to use go modules, you can clone the project wherever you want to and work from there.

-However, when building or running tests, please supply the `-mod=vendor` flag to go so it builds using the dependencies from the `vendor/` folder.

 #### Development-setup without go modules

 Some internal packages are referenced using their respective package URL.
 This can become problematic.